 Andrew Meirion Jones, Marta Díaz-Guardamino, Alex Gibson and Sylvia Cox

+The paper discusses the Garboldisham macehead: an unusual decorated macehead carved from red deer antler.
+The macehead was found in the 1960s deposited in a tributary of the river Little Ouse, Norfolk and is decorated with three spirals, making it especially significant.
+This paper reports on the analysis of the decoration using digital imaging, discusses a new radiocarbon date recently obtained for the artefact and its significance alongside other dated antler maceheads.

+Key words

+Digital Imaging, Decoration, macehead, middle Neolithic, spiral

+Introduction

-The Garboldisham macehead is an unusual decorated macehead carved from red deer (Cervus Elaphus) antler.
+The Garboldisham macehead is an unusual decorated macehead carved from red deer (Cervus elaphus) antler.
 The macehead was found in the mid 1960s deposited in a tributary of the river Little Ouse, Norfolk (Edwardson 1965), and is decorated with three spirals, making it especially significant.
 This paper will report on the analysis of the decoration using digital imaging, discuss a new radiocarbon date recently obtained for the artefact and discuss its significance alongside other dated antler maceheads.
 Finally we report on the local archaeological context of the macehead, and discuss its wider archaeological significance.

 Manufacture and reworking

-The macehead was examined using the technique of Reflectance Transformation Imaging as part of the Leverhulme funded ‘Making a Mark’ project, investigating the manufacture and context of decorated artefacts from across Neolithic Britain and Ireland.
+The macehead was examined using digital imaging techniques as part of the Leverhulme funded ‘Making a Mark’ project, investigating the manufacture and context of decorated artefacts from across Neolithic Britain and Ireland.
 We will not discuss the methodology here (this is reported in detail elsewhere Jones et. al. 2015), but will discuss the results of the analysis.
-Reflectance Transformation Imaging (RTI) is a non-destructive, affordable and easy imaging technique.
-The technique was especially useful for recording archaeological artefacts because of its ability to acquire and represent the 3D reflectance properties of objects.
-In addition to this certain details of the macehead were recorded with a digital microscope: Details from MARTA here.

-RTI and digital microscopy were used to record the Garboldisham macehead in order to examine the sequences of manufacture.
+Reflectance Transformation Imaging (RTI) is a non-contact, affordable and easy imaging technique.
+RTI is especially useful for recording archaeological artefacts because of its ability to acquire and represent the 3D reflectance properties of objects.
+In addition to this certain details of the macehead were recorded with a handheld USB digital microscope Firefly GT200 providing up to 230x native optical magnification.
+Finally, close-range photogrammetry using Structure from Motion was used to construct a three-dimensional model of the macehead.
+RTI, close-range photogrammetry and digital microscopy were used to record the Garboldisham macehead in order to examine the sequences of manufacture.